Over the years, Pho Hanoi has retained its original flavor and continues to attract many diners from all around the world to savor it.

 How is the preparation of Hanoi pho different now compared to the past?
 Let’s find out!

-Pho in the past was typically sold from street stalls with a strongly flavored broth infused with star anise, cinnamon, simmered beef bones, and various spices.
-The broth was simmered for about 10 hours, resulting in a rich, fragrant base.
+In the past, people sold pho mainly from street stalls.
+The broth carried a strong flavor from star anise, cinnamon, beef bones, and various spices, simmered for nearly 10 hours to create a rich, fragrant base.

-Hanoi’s pho noodles were wider but not too thick to maintain a tender texture.
-The meat was cooked just right, and it was served with fresh herbs like scallions, cilantro, and sliced onions.
-The steaming hot broth was poured into the pho bowl, and it was often enjoyed with crispy dough sticks.
+Hanoi’s pho noodles were wide yet tender.
+Cooks prepared the meat just right and served it with fresh herbs like scallions, cilantro, and sliced onions.
+They poured the steaming hot broth directly into the bowl, and diners often paired pho with crispy dough sticks.

-Pho vendors used a bamboo pole, with one end holding the pho bowls, plates, chopsticks, and spoons, and the other end carrying a pot of fragrant, steaming broth.
-The image of the old Hanoi street pho with its captivating aroma is a cherished memory for many.
+Vendors carried their tools on a bamboo pole: one end held bowls, plates, chopsticks, and spoons, while the other balanced a pot of fragrant broth.
+This familiar image of old Hanoi street pho, filled with aroma and warmth, remains a cherished memory for many.

-This special dish has left a lasting impression on Vietnamese cuisine and captivated foreign tourists.
-When visiting Hanoi, you can easily find an old and delicious pho restaurant in the Old Quarter of Hanoi and enjoy a steaming, enticing bowl of pho.
+This dish continues to leave a strong mark on Vietnamese cuisine and delights foreign tourists.
+When visiting Hanoi, travelers can easily find long-standing pho restaurants in the Old Quarter and savor a steaming, flavorful bowl.

 The Flavor of Hanoi Pho & How Hanoians Eat Pho